M7Tro/chalk/README.md

 What if I allow people to past object into a the canvas, then draw some objects on it, then run AI that turns the image into something cool using the drawings as sources for objects and original image as a tempalte for styling/colorscheme/etc.

 That would be cool.
 How do I do it?

+I found some cool free Image to Image generative tool on the internet: LimeWire's API.

+For free, I can get 10 images for free.

+To make a request to the API, I need to include an API key to the "Authorization" header of the request.

+Note that there is a certain format that I must adhere to: Authorization: Bearer <API KEY>

+The API uses conventional HTTP response codes to indicate success or failure of a request:
+    2xx - success
+    4xx - error given the information provided
+    5xx - error with LimeWire's servers